not-magic/Open309/README.md

 All pieces are assembled stacked and held together by the M4 body bolts.

+The only parts kept from the original lever are:

+* The one-piece stick
+* The grommit + dx bobbin
+* The actuator (16mm or 16.2mm) which you could 3d print if you wanted
+* The M6 E-clip
+* The mounting plate
+* Microswitches

+If you were planning on replacing the grommet and switches anyway it may be cheaper to just buy the remaining parts.

 ## Print settings

-I did all test printing on a Prusa Mk3s with a 0.6 mm nozzle, using Overture PLA+.
+I did all test printing on a Prusa Mk3s with a 0.6 mm nozzle.

 If the collar is printed I would recommend using a random seam position, and lightly sanding the collar.
 This will prevent a ridge in the collar shape.
 I print the collar upside down with supports, which creates some pretty bad surface quality that is entirely hidden by the mounting plate.